rate-accuracy-mvcnn/main/README.md

   organization={IEEE}
 }

-If you use the tools provided here please cite our work.
+If you use the tools available in the this repository please cite the work above.

 ## Prerequisites